What is Compliance?

 • other heavy elements

 Now, there are exemptions from testing which means the CPSC has considered many reports and other voluntary organization research and found that they consistently comply with the regulations already.
-That saves makers a lot of their budget.
+That saves makers a lot of our budget.

 .